chrisgoffinet/linkerd/linkerd/docs/config.md

 port | `9990` | Port for the admin interface.
-httpIdentifierPort | none | Port for the http identifier debug endpoint. tls | no tls | The admin interface will serve over TLS if this parameter is provided. see [TLS](#server-tls).
+httpIdentifierPort | none | Port for the http identifier debug endpoint. tls | no tls | The admin interface will serve over TLS if this parameter is provided. see [TLS](#server-tls). workerThreads | 2 | The number of worker threads used to serve the admin interface.

 #### Administrative endpoints